Ezward/Esp32CameraRover2/README.md

   - Implemented singleton config object to hold global readonly configuration.
   - Updated range input controls so they have increment and decrement buttons at either end of the slider.
 This makes the control much easier to use on a mobile phone.
 - **v0.7**
-This version adds pose estimation and visualization.
+  - This version adds pose estimation and visualization.
 In addition, I've improved speed control so it operates more smoothly.
+  - Added a Go-To-Goal behavior that can be initiated from the 'Rover Control' tab panel.
+  - Added ability to reset the telemetry without needing to reboot the rover.

 ### TODO